ox42/express-sequelize-starter/README.md

 ## Docker
-To run the app with docker, go to the app folder, build it with npm install and npm compile (for development), and use
+To run the app with docker, go to the source directory (the main folder with the app), build it with npm install and npm compile (for development), and use

 ```bash
 docker run --name express-starter-app -p 3000:3000 -v `pwd`:/app -d keymetrics/pm2-docker-alpine:8 pm2-docker start --auto-exit --env development process.yml